Our audio formats

 High resolution

-The high resolution version, sometimes referred to as High Definition (HD) Audio, is for the Audiophiles.
-People with high demands on the audio quality.
+These are high resolution versions with a higher sampling rate, intended for the Audiophiles – people with very high demands on the audio quality.
 A common description is 24/96, meaning 24 bits of amplitude resolution and 96 kHz sampling frequency.

 Extreme resolution